-These include documentation, spreadsheets, presentations, image flies, system and architectural images, and other files related to software projects.
+These include documentation, spreadsheets, presentations, image files, system and architectural images, and other files related to software projects.
 It is a discipline often practiced in regulated industries, or where quality certification is a requirement.
 Beyond the regulated use case, it can be used by organizations to help focus on quality.

 It benefits any organization in overall quality improvement, customer experience, or risk management.
 It can even reduce labor expenses, among other things.

 What to look for in a document review platform

 Ideally, the platform provides both code and document review.
 This lets you manage the complete review-and-verification process based on best practice requirements.

 The workflow of attaching and tracking verification of artifacts by the platform allows better accuracy, reduced errors, and provides a baseline for governance controls.
 Your document review process will verify that requirements were met and completed from the beginning – or at least really close.